DavidHuie/httpq/README.md

 # httpq

-Buffer HTTP requests and replay them later.
+With httpq, you can buffer HTTP requests and replay them later.
 Either Redis or BoltDB can be used as a backing store.

 ## Installation